Managing your health: a guide for people living with HIV

-There are many different types of complementary and alternative therapists who can offer non-drug therapies to help support your immune system, treat symptoms of HIV disease or help your body deal with the side effects of anti-HIV drugs.
+There are many different types of complementary therapists who can offer non-drug therapies to help support your health.
 These therapists include elders and traditional healers working in Aboriginal communities and they can play important roles in your healthcare.
 They are often outside of the formal healthcare system, so make sure these therapists know about your other healthcare providers and treatment plans, and vice versa (see Chapter 5, Complementary and alternative therapies).

 Community support workers

-Community agencies such as AIDS service organizations can also be a valuable part of your support and care team.
-Most AIDS service organizations provide a range of support services for people with HIV, ranging from information and counselling to practical supports like food banks.
-Check with your local AIDS service organization(s) to see what services may be available.
-Many other support services may be available in your area as well; AIDS service organization staff can often help you find services you might not know about.
+Community agencies such as HIV organizations can also be a valuable part of your support and care team.
+Most HIV organizations provide a range of support services for people with HIV, ranging from information and counselling to practical supports like food banks.
+Check with your local HIV organization(s) to see what services may be available.
+Many other support services may be available in your area as well; HIV organization staff can often help you find services you might not know about.

 Putting together your healthcare team

-To get in touch with an AIDS service organization close to you, you can contact CATIE’s free HIV information phone line at 1-800-263-1638 or go to HIV411.
+To get in touch with an HIV organization close to you, you can contact CATIE’s free HIV information phone line at 1-800-263-1638 or go to HIV411.

-As a person living with HIV, you will probably see many healthcare providers for different reasons at various points in time.
+As a person living with HIV, you may see healthcare providers for different reasons at various points in time.
 You can play an important role to ensure that there is good communication among all the members of your healthcare team by sharing information.
 Keep your personal health record up to date and take it to all your appointments to help you in this co-ordinating role.

 Building a healthy relationship with your doctor